susanodii/Glasp/Glasp.md

    ![](images/note_taken.PNG)

-6. All the highligted text and notes can befound on the page right-side bar of your web page
+6. All the highligted text and notes can be found on the page right-side bar of your web page

 ![](images/all_highlights.png)